pts/pts-fasm-bootstrap/README.md

 The bootstrap assembler has multiple (equivalent) implementations:

+* The implementation for the oldest assembler is `fbsasm.mas`, which works with MASM 5.00 (1987-07-31), see the details below.
 * NASM: already implemented as `fbsasm.nasm`, use it with `./bootstrap_nasm.sh nasm`.
 It is a reimplementation of a subset of fasm 1.30 (for Linux i386) in NASM 0.95 (1997-07-27) or later.
 It has been